 There are two kinds of respite care; in-home and out-home.

 - In-Home Respite Care.
-The primary caregiver role for this type of care is usually taken by a family member, relative, friend, volunteer or professional caregiver.
+The primary caregiver role for this type of care is usually taken by a family member, relative, friend, volunteer, or professional caregiver.
 The care that is provided is usually short-term.
-It usually involves assisting the care recipients with their activities of daily living, medical ailments and care.
+It usually involves assisting the care recipients with their activities of daily living, medical ailments, and care.

 - Out-of-Home Respite Care.
-In this type of care, the loved one moves to a care home or healthcare facility.
+In this type of care, the loved one move to a care home or healthcare facility.
 A plan of care that is suited for the individual would be developed.
-Aside from assisting your loved ones with their activities of daily living, medical needs, care homes offering respite packages also provide round-the-clock care, group activities, chef-prepared quality dining and beauty treatments.
+Aside from assisting your loved ones with their activities of daily living, medical needs, care homes offering respite packages also provide round-the-clock care, group activities, chef-prepared quality dining, and beauty treatments.
 The social aspect of residential care is also very important.
 Very often older people feel lonely at home, socially isolated, especially now during the pandemic.
 Respite will give them a positive experience of being around others and having care and medical needs met at the same time.

 Who needs respite care?

 There are many reasons why respite care can be considered.
 It can be to relieve a loved one of the carer’s duty for a little while, helping to nurse a relative back to full health after a stay in hospital or for recuperation following a surgical procedure.
 It can also help those that live alone to have some time with others to help combat loneliness.